 Tell me the origin story of your Center.

 We were fortunate and lucky.
-Dr. Tony Moody, Dr. Chip Walter and I each applied for a different arm: vaccine research platform, clinical, and vaccine manufacturing respectively.
+Dr. Tony Moody, Dr. Chip Walter and I each applied for a different arm: vaccine research platform, clinical, and vaccine manufacturing, respectively.
 All three of our proposals were awarded and furthered our commitment to influenza vaccine research by creating integrated centers to work on each of these projects.

 Explain the scientific aims of your Center to me, but pretend I’m a high schooler.

-Our Core works on taking influenza vaccines and research that has already been discovered in labs, and exploring the feasibility of vaccines in humans.
+Our Core works on taking influenza vaccines and research that has already been discovered in labs and exploring the feasibility of vaccines in humans.
 Not all lab discoveries that look promising in the lab translate to useful human vaccines.

 Tell me about an exciting recent discovery from your CIVICs Center.

-A major focus of our Core is to streamline the development time for vaccine products by limiting how much we relay on outside entities.
+A major focus of our Core is to streamline the development time for vaccine products by limiting how much we rely on outside entities.
 One of our most recent accomplishments was bringing fill finishing in-house.
 Fill finishing includes filling vaccine vials in a sterile way, labeling, and quality inspection prior to being sent to the FDA for approval.
 Bringing fill finishing to the Core is an example of how we act as an ‘accelerator’ which we strive for, allowing us to bring together different techniques and processes to get vaccines to the public faster by minimizing outside resources.